GoldDominik893/webcamforwarder/README.md

 ## How to use
 Download the zip from [here](https://github.com/GoldDominik893/webcamforwarder/archive/refs/heads/main.zip) and extract, then open main.py and navigate to the url provided on a different device on your network and your ready to go.<br>
 If you want to access your webcam from the internet you have to port forward which the instructions for can be found [here](https://portforward.com/).

+## License

+This software is Licensed under the [MIT License](/LICENSE).
+Copyright (c) 2025 Dominik Wajda

+You are bound to the terms of the license if you download, use or want to distrubute this software.